1:1 Mentorship + Placement Support

 Mentor philosophy

-We keep things simple: learn step-by-step, practice weekly, and get feedback that tells you exactly what to improve.
+We keep things simple: learn step-by-step, practise weekly, use AI responsibly between sessions, and get human feedback that tells you exactly what to improve.
 Once your fundamentals are strong, we help you prepare for real interview loops with 1:1 guidance.

 Alumni Wall